FAQ

 Laurent and Markus worked in ALEVO from the start and until the company filed for bankruptcy in 2017.
 They were employed to run the R&D team in Germany, reporting to the CTO of ALEVO.
 Both had never been members of the management team of ALEVO, not to mention that there was no investment or other form of entrepreneurial engagement with the team of businessmen who founded and ran ALEVO.

 After Innolith was established and funded by new investors in 2018, Laurent and Markus received financial means to bid amongst other contenders for the assets of failed ALEVO.
 Innolith made a successful bid for purchase of the IP sold by the bankruptcy administration of ALEVO.
 As a poison pill with the IP, ALEVO sold to Innolith some old projects in the US and the production site in Switzerland.
 All of those projects have been closed step by step during 2019-2020.
-IP portfolio of ALEVO still belongs to Innolith as it consists of the basic background patents of the inorganic liquid electrolyte (future I-State technology developed on its own by Innolith).
+IP portfolio of ALEVO was acquired by Innolith as it consists of the basic background patents of the inorganic liquid electrolyte (future I-STATE technology developed by Innolith team on its own).

 ALEVO used to develop a power cell technology suitable mainly for grid frequency regulation.
 Innolith validated this technology in 2019 after purchasing of the IP and old projects of ALEVO, and arrived to the conclusion that a new invention of Innolith team made on its own in 2018-2019 of electrolyte suitable for energy cell development for e-mobility has a higher commercialization potential due to bigger target applicable market, higher performance and lower cost.

-Innolith does not employ any members of the executive management team of ALEVO.
+Innolith does not employ any former members of the executive management team of ALEVO.

-Our newly developed 21700 cell with NMC811/Gr is fully ready for the next stage of industrialization on a pilot-scale and preparation to the mass production on a giga-scale.
+Our newly developed 21700 high-energy and high-power cells with NMC811/Gr are fully ready for the next stage of industrialization on a pilot-scale and preparation to the mass production on a giga-scale.
 Currently we are manufacturing full cell samples and distributing them to various interested parties amongst the largest Auto and Battery OEMs as well as to large end-users from other industries (aerospace, marine, industrial, mining, UAM and 2-3 wheelers).

 For more details on our innovation roadmap, please refer to the Technology section of this site.